Comparing quantum incompatibility of device sets from an operational perspective

 \section{Conclusion}

 In this paper, we have introduced an operational ordering $\preceq_\mathrm{inc}$ to compare the incompatibility of device sets.
 This ordering is based on the ease of detecting incompatibility when the available states are restricted.
 We have shown that the ordering is not only consistent with the fundamental properties of incompatibility but also establishes novel, more fine-grained hierarchies.
 These hierarchies were demonstrated through a typical class of incompatibility exhibited by mutually unbiased qubit observables.
 Furthermore, we studied the equivalence relation $\sim_\mathrm{inc}$ induced by the ordering.
 Our analysis found that the incompatibility of mutually unbiased qubit observables is distinct from all other pairs of unbiased qubit observables in terms of the relation $\sim_\mathrm{inc}$.
 We also revealed that the ordering plays a significant role in distributed sampling, which serves as a certifier for quantum communication.

-It is worth noting that the operational ordering here can be introduced naturally in the framework of general probabilistic theories (GPTs) \cite{Plavala2023,Lami2017,Takakura2022,Wilce2025GPT}.
+Concrete analysis of higher-dimensional systems, as well as a larger number or other types of devices, will provide further insight.
+However, we have to overcome several difficulties to investigate these situations.
+For instance, the counterparts of $\tilde{\A}_i$ in \eqref{tilde_A} become quite complicated, and the necessary and sufficient conditions of incompatibility for such situations are unknown.
+In these cases, semidefinite programming (SDP) may offer a possible avenue for future investigations.
+Additionally, it is worth noting that the operational ordering here can be introduced naturally in the framework of general probabilistic theories (GPTs) \cite{Plavala2023,Lami2017,Takakura2022,Wilce2025GPT}.
 Devices are basic elements also in the realm of GPTs, and their incompatibility has been actively investigated \cite{PhysRevLett.99.240501,PhysRevA.94.042108,PhysRevA.95.032127,PhysRevA.98.012133,kuramochi2020compatibility,Takakura2020,Takakura_2021,Plavala_2022,PhysRevLett.128.160402,PhysRevA.110.062210,m7ln-tb1s}.
 It will be an interesting problem to study whether our way of comparing incompatibility reveals structures specific to quantum incompatibility.

-Future work will address the generalization of Proposition \ref{thm_equivalent}, as it remains an open problem whether the result holds without the constraints of $|\va_1|=|\va_2|$ and $|\vb_1|=|\vb_2|$.
+Future work will also address the generalization of Proposition \ref{thm_equivalent}, as it remains an open problem whether the result holds without the constraints of $|\va_1|=|\va_2|$ and $|\vb_1|=|\vb_2|$.
 Another promising direction is the application of the ordering to specific no-go theorems such as the no-broadcasting theorem.
-This line of research may reveal novel insights into both quantum theory and GPTs.
+This line of research may reveal insights into both quantum theory and GPTs.\\